pwrtelegram/pwrtelegram/README.md

 The usage of these methods is exactly the same as in the official Telegram BOT API, except that if the request contains a file URL instead of the document (or photo, etc) the file will be downloaded and sent with the given parameters.

 You can provide a name parameter containing the name of the file to be sent (this is useful when sending files from a URL).
-If this parameter is set the PWRTelegram API will rename the file/URL you sent and trsend the file with the new file name.
+If this parameter is set the PWRTelegram API will rename the file/URL you sent and resend the file with the new file name.

 You can also provide a detect parameter: if the value of this parameter is set to true, the PWRTelegram API will automagically obtain the metadata of the provided file/URL and send it along with the file itself (only if it isn't already present in the request).